Follow us

 • Are there any issues with customer concentration (i.e. is too much of the company’s income coming from too few customers)?

-• How is the payment for sales people structures?
+• How is the payment for salespeople structured?
 What is the ratio of salary to performance-based pay?
 To what extent would the acquisition have an effect on those incentives?

 • Are existing customers happy with the company?
 Are they likely to stay after a takeover is completed?